As the phrase goes “you can’t swing a dead cat” without hitting the word “tone” in today’s media.

 Tone (Verb)

-1: to assume a pleasing color quality or tint2: to blend or harmonize in color
+: to assume a pleasing color quality or tint

 Ok, in all of that do you see one reference to “tone” being used as a verb to describe the shape of a women’s body?
 No. Not one.
 In fact, this might just be the Grammar Nazi in me coming out, but if you put any of those definitions in for the sentences you see in any women’s magazine today, they’d at least be laughable, at most, downright confusing: